Get insider access

 Display

-There's no display on the Sonos Ray, but you'll find a small light above the Sonos logo that lights up when connected to Wi-Fi.
+There's no display on the bar, but a small light above the Sonos logo lights up when connected to Wi-Fi.
 You can also turn it off in the app if you don't want to have the light in your field of view.

 Additional Features